Ways to buy ETF in India

 Look at how the broker charges for administration, maintenance, and stock trading commissions.

-Though for ETFs, it’s just the cost of one ETF share.
+However, for ETFs, it’s just the cost of one ETF share.
 Low or no minimums are desirable.

 Now that you have chosen a brokerage account, you must have a clear ETF investment strategy.
 There are thousands of ETFs available on the market.